Why Are Jeep Wrangler Dash Lights Going Crazy? How To Fix?

 In this case, get to the AUX battery.
 Take it out and do the dual battery install.

-Improperly Connected Terminal
+2. Improperly Connected Terminal

 To solve this issue, have your battery tested and check your terminal connections first.
 Tighten the battery terminals.
 Trace for a loose wire or ground.

-To check the terminals:
+To Check the Terminals:

 • With a 10 mm socket, take out the nut holding the terminal in place.